 Areas of research: Metaphysics, philosophy of mind, physicalism, consciousness, a priori knowledge

 I joined the faculty at the University of Florida in 1997 after doing my doctoral degree at Rutgers.
 My research has been in metaphysics and philosophy of mind, often focusing on the doctrine of physicalism, the claim, roughly, that everything that exists is in some sense ultimately physical in nature.
 I've also worked on such topics as the nature of intrinsic properties, questions about mental causation, functionalist treatments of the mind, and the role of conceptual analysis and/or a priori knowledge in metaphysics generally.
-My interest in epistemology and philosophy of religion has grown over the years as well.
-For what already seems like a doleful eternity, I have served as Department Chair, a role that has made the metaphysics of impossibilia a pressing concern.
+My interest in epistemology and philosophy of religion has grown over the years and I might inflict my musings on such on the academic community in the future.

 "ItÕs been said in many places before: A degree in the humanities isnÕt exactly marketable to employers (less kind critics have called those degrees "useless").
 But thereÕs one humanities major whose graduates are doing quite well in the job market—and itÕs philosophy majors."